oshea00/wordscore/readme.md

 if DAD has no letters *not* in DEAD.

-This, and a few other tricks, allows a more efficient search of the potential space compareds to a pure brute force.
+This, and a few other tricks, allows a more efficient search of the potential space compared to a pure brute force search

-Brute force usn the large dictionary in this project can take up to 4 hours.
+Brute force using the large dictionary in this project can take up to 4 hours.
 The more efficient search takes about 2 minutes on a 2.7GHZ I7 Laptop.